Gilmoursa/tic-tac-toe/README.md

 - Method for testing a winner is not hardcoded
 - Pick who is the computer and who is the human ('X' or 'O')
 - Runs in terminal
-- Computer is not smart (at the moment)
+- Computer is not smart
 - Game announces winner and asks to play again
+- Built with object oriented design principles

+###Extras
 - Randomize the first turn between computer and human player
-- Built with object oriented design principles
+- Computer is smarter
 - Code is DRY
 - Colored text
 - ASCII art

 ####Created by
 [Austin Gilmour](http://www.austingilmour.com)